5-Data Manipulation

 , will work.

-Task 4.8.1: Create a dataframe of US Cities and their average profit for each
+Create a data frame of US Cities and their average profit for each.

 - You will use the